New Britain: World War I

-Between the world wars
+Interwar period

 After World War I, the Treaty of Versailles was signed in June 1919.
 Germany was stripped of all its possessions outside Europe.
 In 1920 the League of Nations included New Britain, along with the former German colony on New Guinea, in the Territory of New Guinea, a mandated territory of Australia.

 World War II

 During World War II the Japanese attacked New Britain soon after the outbreak of hostilities in the Pacific Ocean.
 Strategic bases at Rabaul and Kavieng (New Ireland) were defended by a small Australian detachment, Lark Force.
 During January 1942, the Japanese heavily bombed Rabaul.
 On 23 January, Japanese marines landed by the thousands, starting the Battle of Rabaul.
 Two hundred and fifty civilians were evacuated from places on New Britain in March 1942, but others were captured in Rabaul when it fell.
 The Japanese used Rabaul as a key base until 1944; it served as the key point for the failed invasion of Port Moresby on New Guinea (May to November 1942).

 New Britain was invaded by the U.S. 1st Marine Division in the Cape Gloucester area of the very western end of the island, and also by U.S. Army soldiers at some other coastal points.
 As for Cape Gloucester, with its swamps and mosquitos, the Marines said that it was "worse than Guadalcanal".
 They captured an airfield but accomplished little toward reducing the Japanese base at Rabaul.

 The Allied plan involved bypassing Rabaul by surrounding it with air and naval bases on surrounding islands and on New Britain itself.
 The adjacent island of New Ireland was bypassed altogether.
 Much of the story from the Japanese side, especially the two suicide charges by the Baalen group, are retold in Shigeru Mizuki's Onward Towards Our Noble Deaths.
-The factual telemovie Sisters of War recounts experiences of Australian Army nurses and Catholic nuns during the conflict.
+The television film Sisters of War recounts experiences of Australian Army nurses and Catholic nuns during the conflict.